Is Natural Gas A Renewable Resource — Everything You Need to Know

 This article examines whether is natural gas a renewable resource and its role in future energy policies.

-Is Natural Gas a Renewable Resource
+Is Natural Gas Renewable

 Natural gas is classified as a nonrenewable resource.
 It forms over millions of years from the remains of ancient plants and animals, making it limited and not refilled within a human timescale.